drBenway/pixi-vn-wiki/start/videos.md

 await video.load()
 ```

 In some cases you may need to ensure that multiple videos are displayed at the same time.
-In this case, you can use the `loadVideo` function to load a array of `CanvasVideo`.
+In this case, you can use the `loadVideo` function to load a array of `Video`.

 ```typescript
 import { addVideo, loadVideo } from '@drincs/pixi-vn'